alekseiko97/WeekendDealsScraper/README.md

 ## Overview

 This Python script scrapes flight deals from azair.eu, storing the best weekend getaway deals (Friday - Monday) in an Excel file.
 Additionally, it sends a notification to a Telegram chat bot upon successful parsing completion.
-Future enhancements will include setting up a cron process to execute the script periodically and transitioning towards a web solution using Flask and a database.
+Future enhancements will include setting up a cron process to execute the script periodically and transitioning towards a web solution using streamlit and a database.

 ## Features

 - Scraping and parsing flight deals from azair.eu using BeautifulSoup4.
+- Comparing parsed prices from azair with Ryanair (other airlines support to be added later) by utilizing Ryanair API
 - Storing parsed results in an Excel file.
-- Sending a notification to a Telegram chat bot upon successful parsing completion.
+- Displaying results on a web page using streamlit library, with the possibility to dynamically filter data
 - **TODO:** Implementing a cron job for periodic execution.
+- **TODO:** Sending a notification to a Telegram chatbot upon successful parsing completion.
+- **TODO:** Possibility to monitor certain flights' prices change using airhint.com

 ## Requirements